 A good ‘ole superfood by itself, when combined with our special mix of healthy superfoods, kale creates the best collagen booster formula that will restore your natural glow from within.

-So, if you want to dramatically boost the amount of nutrients you take in, consider loading up on kale.
+So, if you want to boost the amount of daily nutrients , consider eating more kale.

 In the end, it’s one of the healthiest and most nutritious foods on the planet.